Utkarsh1504/DSA-Java/lessons/bitwise-operator.md

 description: "learn maths required in DSA"
 ---
 In this lesson, we are going to learn about the bit-wise operators, and some Bit-manipulation techniques to get optimized solutions.
 These concepts are very important from competitive programming as well as interviews point of view.
 Okay, so let's learn these techniques:
+In this lesson, we are going to learn about the bit-wise operators, and some Bit-manipulation techniques to get optimized solutions.
+These concepts are very important from competitive programming as well as interviews point of view.
+Okay, so let's learn these techniques:
 ## Bit Manipulation

 Bit manipulation is the process of applying logical operations on a sequence of bits, the smallest form of data in a computer, to achieve a required result.
 Bit manipulation has constant time complexity and process in parallel, meaning it is very efficient on all systems.